tc615guy/after-hour-fix/PRODUCTION-NOTES.md

   - Production: use an HTTPS URL (for example, `https://app.yourdomain.com/api/vapi/webhook`).

 - VAPI_WEBHOOK_SECRET
-  - Optional but recommended for production.
-Set a secret key to secure webhook communication.
+  - **Recommended for production.** Set a secret key to secure webhook communication.
+  - Used to verify webhook signatures (HMAC-SHA256) to prevent fake events.
   - This secret is sent to Vapi when purchasing phone numbers for authentication.
+  - Webhook will return 401 if signature verification fails when secret is set.

 - SKIP_WEBHOOK_VERIFICATION
   - Production: `false`.